 The legal framework that aims to protect unaccompanied and separated children in the course of the asylum procedure is largely in line with the international standards, however, it is clear that the authorities do not have the capacities to meet the established level of protection.

 The Asylum Act explicitly prescribes the principle of the best interests of the child.
-Accordingly, when assessing the best interests of the child, the competent authorities must take into account the well-being, social development and background, his or her views depending on his or her age and maturity, the principle of family unity and the need to provide assistance, particularly if suspected that the child might be a victim of human trafficking or a victim of family violence or other forms of gender-based violence.
+Accordingly, when assessing the best interests of the child, the competent authorities must take into account the well-being, social development and background, their views depending on their age and maturity, the principle of family unity and the need to provide assistance, particularly it is if suspected that the child might be a victim of human trafficking, a victim of family violence or other forms of gender-based violence.

 The guardianship for an unaccompanied child is governed by the Family Act that prescribes conditions and rules for the placement of children without parental care under guardianship.
 The appointed guardians are persons with personal characteristics and abilities necessary to perform the duties of a guardian and who have agreed to be guardians.
 In order to establish whether one fulfils the conditions to be a temporary guardian of a child, a procedure defined in the Family Act and the accompanying by-laws must be conducted.
 This decision may only be taken by a guardianship authority and it includes a guardianship plan.

 A temporary guardian must be appointed immediately after it has been established that the child is unaccompanied / separated and no later than prior to the lodging of their asylum application.
-The police cannot register an unaccompanied child who expressed the wish to seek asylum in absence of a temporary guardian.
+The police cannot register an unaccompanied child who has expressed the wish to seek asylum in absence of a temporary guardian.